Nikesh559/pixels/README.md

 ## About
-1. Helps you search images using descriptive query to better search results.
+1. Helps you search images using descriptive query rather than keywords to better optimize the search results using NLP.
-2.

 ## Working of Application

 1. Developed search platform using vector embeddings to replace keyword matching with natural language queries.